All posts by DerekB

 Unfortunately Gordon Parker only started recording the batch numbers from H8 onwards (A20-60, well into the CA-3 contract).
 So we need to “reconstruct” the earlier batch numbers based on other evidence including:

-• Photograph evidence, including the photo above (Figure 1) showing that D9 was A20-21 (c/n 19)
+• Photograph above (Figure 1) shows D9 was A20-21 (c/n 19)

 • The Clyde Engineering tag on A20-10 at the Australian National Aviation Museum reads “SERIAL 01/3124/C3”, linking batch number C3 to A20-10 (c/n 8)